SINGROUP/Auto-CO-AFM/README.md

 Additionally, you need to have Cuda and cuDNN correctly configured on your system in order to train the models on an Nvidia GPU.
 ## Database
-AFM-data with CO-tips samples can be downloaded [here] (https://www.dropbox.com/s/wqhgbvdlfb6snic/datasetNew6.tar.gz?dl=0).
+AFM-data with CO-tips samples can be downloaded [here](https://www.dropbox.com/s/wqhgbvdlfb6snic/datasetNew6.tar.gz?dl=0).

 ## Installation